Giovanni Grancino

+Background

 Giovanni was the most prominent member of the family of luthiers Grancino.
 Other members included Andrea Grancino, Francesco Grancino, Gianbattista Grancino (or Giovanni Battista Grancino) and Paolo Grancino.
 Their instruments were played by Yehudi Menuhin (violin), Siegfried Palm (cello) and Adrian Beers (double bass), among others.

 Grancino's workshops were all located on Contrada Larga, now Via Larga in Milan.
 His instruments bear the characteristic segno della corona (mark of the crown).

+Instruments

 Although the luthiers of Milan created instruments of varying quality, Grancino's violins, violas, cellos and double basses are considered superior.
 Grancino used a varnish which was a finely textured clear yellow to pale brown color.

 Grancino's early instrument patterns and designs were influenced by Niccolò Amati of Cremona, whose impressive works influenced many Italian luthiers of the period.
 However, Grancino's later productions show flatter arching and narrower form under the influence of Stradivari.
 Grancino's cellos tend to be larger than others, yet with a clear sound characteristic of the Italian luthiers.

 The Grancino manufactory was continued by members of the Testore family.
 The eldest of them, Carlo Giuseppe Testore, built a violin for Grancino which is now housed in the National Music Museum on the campus of the University of South Dakota.

-Among Grancino's students was the Milanese luthier Giovanni Vasallo.
+Among Grancino's students may have been the Milanese luthier Giovanni Vasallo, although recent scholarship questions this.